chaolinzhanglab/DeltaSplice/README.md

 ### SSU prediction

-For the prediction of ssu for splice sites, the input file should be in the csv format with chrom, zero-based position and strand, as follows,
+For the prediction of SSU for splice sites, the input file should be in the csv format with chrom, zero-based position and strand, as follows,

     | chrom   | position | strand |
     |---------|----------|--------|